rfbaylon/Philosophy-Notes/Frame Problem.md

 [[Hume]]:
 Associativism

 Why dont children steal cookies from a cookie jar?
-"Well, the idea of cookie-reaching becomes connected by a habit path to the idea of spanking, which in turn is connected to the idea of pain ... so of course the child refrains." [[Cogntitive Wheels 2006]], 132
+"Well, the idea of cookie-reaching becomes connected by a habit path to the idea of spanking, which in turn is connected to the idea of pain ... so of course the child refrains."
+Cogntitive Wheels 2006, 132

 Minsky: